 This weekday preschool provides a number of classes for young children.
 Parents find classrooms inviting, teachers enthusiastic and dedicated, and atmosphere loving.
-For more information on the Preschool, click here.
+For all of the information on the Preschool, see their webpage here.

 For 6th – 9th grade youth.
 In the class, youth explore what it means to profess Jesus Christ as their Lord and Savior.
 During this time, most youth make the decision to join the church.
 Short-term confirmation classes are offered by the pastor between the two to three-year offerings.

 Wednesday Night Live